blib-la/ask-poddy/README.md

 ![A screenshot of the Ask Poddy web app showing a chat between the user and the AI](./assets/20240610_screenshot_ask_poddy_what_is_a_network_volume.png)

 **Ask Poddy** _(named after ["Poddy"](./public/poddy.png), the [RunPod](https://runpod.io) mascot)_
-is a user-friendly Retrieval-Augmented Generation (RAG) web application designed to showcase the ease of setting up OpenAI-compatible APIs using open-source models running serverless on [RunPod](https://runpod.io).
+is a user-friendly RAG (Retrieval-Augmented Generation) web application designed to showcase the ease of setting up OpenAI-compatible APIs using open-source models running serverless on [RunPod](https://runpod.io).
 Built with [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [Tailwind](https://tailwindcss.com/),